taylordouthit/taylordouthit-blog/content/blog/1-css-custom-properties/index.md

 # Why use them?

 - You no longer need to use a pre-processor if you want to structure your styles using variables
-- You can re-assign new values to exisiting properties, which can lead to some pretty interesting implementations.
+- You can re-assign new values to existing properties, which can lead to some pretty interesting implementations.
 Checkout this [dark-mode](https://codyhouse.co/blog/post/css-custom-properties-vs-sass-variables) example.

 For a deep-dive into CSS Custom properties, have a look at [CSS-Tricks](https://css-tricks.com/making-custom-properties-css-variables-dynamic/).